-- Event Technology - This broad sweep of needs could include photography, sound and video.
+- Event Technology - This broad sweep of needs could include photography, sound, a registration tool and video.
 If you will need an experienced sound technician for your event, research hourly rates and make sure this cost is included in the budget.
 If your event will include video presentations, make sure to include any production costs.

 - Entertainment - If you will be offering honorariums for speakers or hiring entertainment, be sure to include the line items in your operating budget.
 It’s equally as important to get a clear written contract, so expectations and payment are clearly spelled out.

 - Catering Costs - This is where your research will help as you navigate catering contracts.
 If you will have servers, include this detail in your budget and include any gratuity you may want to give.
 Be sure to carefully consult your high and low list as catering can be a great source of spending overage or a great place to save.